jjmccollum/jude-nmf/README.md

 # jude-nmf
-Non-negative matrix factorization applied to Wasserman's collation of the epistle of Jude.
+Non-negative matrix factorization applied to Wasserman's collation of the Epistle of Jude.

 ## About the Project